Accessing The Dropbox

 - The Evaluate Submission page will be displayed where you can view the file name, comments left by the student, and the date and time the file was submitted.

-- Feedback - Enter any feedback into the Feedback textbox, noting that you have the ability to embed videos, hyperlinks, and other
+- Feedback - Enter any feedback into the Feedback textbox, noting that you have the ability

-- Add a File - If applicable, you may attach a feedback file(s) that only the selected student
+- Optional: Add a File - If applicable, you may attach a feedback file(s) that only the selected student

 - Saving Options - Select a saving option by clicking the appropriate button.